Here are 5 activities that will inspire all outdoor enthusiasts to head for Gaspésie this fall.

 Photo: Vue du Ciel

 If you prefer to enjoy the great outdoors in a motorized vehicle, an quad excursion is highly recommended.
-The Matapédia Valley is renowned for its magnificent trails providing access to lookouts, waterfalls, and covered bridges.
+The Matapédia is renowned for its magnificent trails providing access to lookouts, waterfalls, and covered bridges.
 Rentals, guided and self-guided tours are offered.

 Quad in the Valley.
 Photo: CHOK Images